srid/purescript-book-sources/chapter11.md

 The `Writer` monad provides the ability to accumulate a secondary value in addition to the return value of a computation.

-A common use case is to accumulate a log of type `String` or `[String]`, but the `Writer` monad is more general than this.
-It can actually be used to accumulate a value in any monoid, so it might be used to keep track of a total using the `Sum` monoid, or to track whether any of several intermediate `Boolean` values were true, using the `Any` monoid.
+A common use case is to accumulate a log of type `String` or `Array String`, but the `Writer` monad is more general than this.
+It can actually be used to accumulate a value in any monoid, so it might be used to keep track of an integer total using the `Additive Int` monoid, or to track whether any of several intermediate `Boolean` values were true, using the `Disj Boolean` monoid.

 The `Writer` type constructor takes two type arguments: a type `w` which should be an instance of the `Monoid` type class, and the return type `a`.